Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

 \subsection{Measuring the effect of quantity of signals}

-In this section, we investigate whether the quantity of signals alone stand out as the sole factor of influence or does the manner in which the signals are sent, contribute more to the social influence.
+In this section, we investigate whether the quantity of signals alone stand out as the sole factor of influence.
 Before going into the analysis, we define a few notations: we denote a subject in this study as $u$ where $u$ can belong to any group.
-We denote the decision taken by a subject $u$ at time $t $, $t \in [1, 18]$ by $d_{u}(t)$.
-Let the \textit{influence decision} (the suboptimal technology $C$) selected by the peers of $u$ be denoted by $C_u$ (note again $C_u$ would be different for each participant $u$).
-We define the number of peers of $u$ who reflect the influence decision $C_u$ at round $t$ as $V_u(t)$ ($V_u(t)$ would be different for users in each group, for e.g. for a $u$ in LC group, $V_u(t=1)$ = 1, $V_u(t=2)$ = 2 and so on).
+We denote the decision taken by a subject $u$ at time $t $, $t \in [1, 18]$ by $D_{u}(t)$.
 We define $T_{treat}$ as the sequence of time points during which the subjects receive signals from their peers i.e. $T_{treat} = [13, 18]$.
-Following this, we denote the timestep $t$, $t \in T_{treat}$ when an individual $u$ \textit{first} switches to $C_u$ as $t_{u}^f$ (by definition, $t_u^f \in T_{treat}$).
-For each signal quantity $s$, we measure the proportion of individuals (in each group) who made their \textbf{first} switch to their peer decision only after they were exposed to $s$ signals.
-Formally, for any $t \in T_{treat}$, $ R(s) = \frac{|\{ u \ | \ d_u(t) = C_u \ \bigwedge \ V_u(t) = s \ \bigwedge\ t=t_u^f\}|}{|\{u\}|}$ ($R(1)$ in LC group denotes the proportion of individuals in LC group who made their first switch to their peer influence decision after being exposed to just 1 signal.
-Similarly, $R(6)$ in EC group denotes the proportion of individuals in EC group who made their first switch to their peer influence decision only after being exposed to 6 signals, so this can happen in any of the last 4 rounds in EC).
+Following this, we denote the time step $t$, $t \in T_{treat}$ when an individual $u$ \textit{first} switches to $C_u$ as $t_{u}^f$.
+For each signal quantity $s$, we measure the proportion of individuals (in each group) who made their \textbf{first} switch to their influence decision only after they were exposed to $s$ signals.
+Formally, for any $t \in T_{treat}$, $ R(s) = \frac{|\{ u \ | \ D_u(t) = C_u \ \bigwedge \ A_u(t) = s \ \bigwedge\ t=t_u^f\}|}{|\{u\}|}$ ($R(1)$ in LC group denotes the proportion of individuals in LC group who made their first switch to their peer influence decision after being exposed to just 1 signal.
+Similarly, $R(6)$ in EC group denotes the proportion of individuals in EC group who made their first switch to their peer influence decision only after being exposed to 6 signals, so this can happen in any of the last 4 time steps in EC).
 The denominator in the formula here denotes the number of individuals in the group.